DavidT01/graphics_project/README.md

 > # Space Odyssey
 >
-> Project made for the 'Computer Graphics' course, as part of the studies at the Faculty of Mathematics, University of Belgrade.
+> Project made for the '**Computer Graphics**' course, as part of the studies at the Faculty of Mathematics, University of Belgrade.
 >
 > **Professor**: [dr Vesna Marinković](https://poincare.matf.bg.ac.rs/~vesna.marinkovic/)
 >